APonce911/jekyll-mywebsite/_drafts/inheritance-scala-for-the-impatient.md

   </code></pre>

 <h3>Type Check and Casts</h3>
-  Use <i>isInstanceOf</i> to test if an object belogs to a class or a subclass of it.
+  Use <i>isInstanceOf</i> to test if an object belongs to a class or a subclass of it.
   The method <i>asInstanceOf</i> is used to convert an object to a specific subclass.

   <pre>